 The specific instructions and mixing chart help you prepare a mixture to suit the particular weather conditions.
-Water can be added to reduce the freezing point, which means it can be used in colder climates.
+Water can be added to reduce the freezing point, which can be used in colder climates.

 What is in Windshield Washer Fluid

-There are different types of windshield washer fluids available, to suit different driving situations.
+There are different types of windshield washer fluids available to suit different driving situations.
 Some can be added as is to the reservoir, while others need to be diluted.
 You can choose from the following:

 - All-Season windshield washer fluid – this formula will work in most conditions, throughout the year.
 Depending on the climate you live in, during fall, spring and summer, you can dilute 1:10 with distilled water.
 And in winter, it’s recommended you use it undiluted to stop it freezing.